sc-jimmy-wei/deduplicate_take_home/README.md

 Please implement as a command line program.

 ## Run Program
-- make sure `deduplicate.py` and `leads.json` are in the same folder
+- Make sure `deduplicate.py` and `leads.json` are in the same folder
-- cd to the folder that contains both files
+- `cd` to the folder that contains both files
-- python3 dedpulicate.py
+- `python3 dedpulicate.py`
-- see the result printed in the console
+- See the result printed in the console - deduplicated result followed with change log
-- can change data in leads.json to test different scenarios
+- Can change data in leads.json to test different scenarios